Preparing for a Pregnancy

 - Stop smoking and start tapering down the alcohol.
 This goes without saying!
 And the bit about smoking – that applies to men, too.
 Studies have shown that smoking negatively affects sperm health.
 So, men should also stop smoking when on a TTC journey.

 - Consider limiting your exposure to endocrine disruptors.
 Some common chemicals have been known to interfere with production and regulation of reproductive hormones – in both men and women.
-The most common are bisphenol A (BPA), found in hard, clear plastic containers; phthalates, found in a wide range of items including plastic containers, scented shampoo and detergent; parabens, often found in cosmetics and hair care products; and heavy metals.
+The most common are bisphenol A (BPA), found in hard, clear plastic containers; phthalates, found in a wide range of items including plastic containers, scented shampoo and detergent; parabens, often found in cosmetics and hair care products; PFAS, often called "forever chemicals" and found in nonstick pots and pans, food packaging, cosmetics, DWR-treated clothing and more; and heavy metals.
 While it’s unrealistic to try to eliminate these endocrine disruptors entirely, reducing your exposure by choosing products without them may help your TTC journey.

 7. Review your finances